itsjoseantonio/pokemon-app/README.md

 As a user,
 I want to click on a Pokémon from the list,
 so that I can view its detailed information, including abilities, moves, and forms.

+## Thought Process

+Here’s a brief overview of the decisions I made during the technical exercise and why I chose each tool.

+### Tools & Decisions

+- **Vite**
+  Chosen for its fast development environment, instant HMR, and optimized production builds.

+- **Node.js 22 (LTS)**
+  Using the latest LTS version to ensure stability and long-term support.

+- **Zustand**
+  Selected for simple, minimal global state management with very little boilerplate — a great fit for small-to-medium apps.

+- **shadcn/ui**
+  Provides accessible, customizable, and well-designed components which speeds up UI development while keeping consistency.

+- **Tailwind CSS**
+  Utility styling for fast layout and responsive design, keeping CSS maintainable and consistent.

+- **Axios**
+  Used for API requests because of its simplicity, error handling and json parsing.

+### Project Structure

+    /assets     → Static files (images, icons, etc.)
+    /components → Reusable UI components
+    /hooks      → Custom React hooks for encapsulating logic /pages      → Main pages or views of the application /services   → API and external service logic (Axios) /store      → Zustand store files for global state management /types      → TypeScript types and interfaces